Are you wondering How to Protect your website from negative SEO tactics and how to know if your site was hit by negative SEO attack?

 The search engines are not perfect, so people always look for ways to game the system instead of providing useful content that would rank high naturally.

 This makes it very difficult for completely whitehat sites to operate.
-Which is why nearly every webmaster has, at one point or another, dabbled in less acceptable techniques:
+This is why nearly every webmaster has, at one point or another, dabbled in less acceptable techniques:

 - purchasing backlinks,